Cincinnati Water Maze: Uses

 The Cincinnati Water Maze was developed by Dr. Charles V. Vorhees.
 Many improvements were developed in collaboration with Dr. Michael T. Williams.
 The CWM is most often used to measure escape latency, which is the time required for the subject to escape the maze.
 Researchers may also measure the number of errors the subject makes, which are counted when the subject moves into the stem or arms of a dead-end cul-de-sac.
-The animal will typically be put in the same maze for 2 trials per day for 5 days if tested in the light and 18 or more days if tested in the dark the goal being to assess the rat's procedural learning.
+The animal will typically be put in the same maze for 2 trials per day for 5 days if tested in the light and 18 or more days if tested in the dark, the goal being to assess the rat's procedural learning.
 The subject must learn the route as there is only one way out.
-Rats are given a 5-minute time limit if they cannot find the escape to prevent fatgue.
+Rats are given a 5-minute time limit if they cannot find the escape to prevent fatigue.
 By studying the escape latency and errors of the animal, researchers have a standardized test for the rate of learning in a subject.
 CWMs are especially useful because they are a direct test of egocentric learning/navigation.
 Without external visual cues, the rat is forced to remember the sequence of turns from previous trials to escape.
 This is useful for determining the effect of drugs on short-term memory egocentric learning.
 The test is also useful in mapping areas of the brain where spatial learning occurs by recording areas of brain activity during the test.
 In one variation, adding light, or other visual cues, researchers may measure allocentric learning/memory.
 With this procedure, the test becomes similar to the Morris Water Maze, where spatial learning is tested.
 Furthermore, in this variation, the rat is able to use both allocentric and egocentric cues to escape.
-This is particularly useful for studying spatial memory, as the rats is able to use both types of navigational cues.
+This is particularly useful for studying spatial memory, as the rats are able to use both types of navigational cues.
 The CWM is not useful for mice.
 Mice do not have the cognitive ability to find the escape from such a complex maze.
 Further, the CWM must be preceded by a day of training in which they must learn to swim a simple straight water-filled channel from one end to the other for 4 trials.
-This allow one to measure swim speed to see that all groups are equal before entering the maze and to teach the rats that the submerged platform at the end is the escape.
+This allows one to measure swim speed to see that all groups are equal before entering the maze and to teach the rats that the submerged platform at the end is the escape.
 Without this prior training, there are high failure rates when rats were put into the CWM.
 Even with this training, when run under infrared light in the dark, it takes control rats 5–7 days to just begin to learn how to escape and 18–24 days to show mastery.